 Usually a bully abuses power that is gained or given to them.
 They seldom feel guilt or remorse and are unaware of how they make people feel as long as others have acquiesced to his or her point of view.
 Bullying is not managing or leading.
 Bullying is offensive and oppressive.
 Bullies create a hostile work atmosphere for men and women which in turn lowers efficient productivity.
 Bullying elicits the effects of hateful, angry and fearful feelings in people directly and negatively impacting the efficiency they bring to their job.

-Peter J. Dean MS PhD and Molly D. Shepard MS MSM are partners in the Leaders Edge/Leaders By Design a leadership development and executive coaching firm that is dedicated to helping C-suite executive and high-potential leaders enhance their skills including the ability to embrace understand and leverage the complexities inherent in the modern workforce.
+Peter J. Dean MS PhD and Molly D. Shepard MS MSM are partners in the Leaders Edge/Leaders By Design, a leadership development and executive coaching firm that is dedicated to helping C-suite executive and high-potential leaders enhance their skills including the ability to embrace understand and leverage the complexities inherent in the modern workforce.
 The company’s coaching protocols are based on research that they conduct on a regular basis.
+They are co-authors of The Bully-Proof Workplace: Essential Strategies, Tips, and Scripts for Dealing with the Office Sociopath.